milazazo/tgaa/README.md

 - [x] **Add hover images and chibi images to main image modal**
 - [ ] **Optimize all images (resize, compress, convert to .webp)**
 - [ ] **Fix commas and quotes on captions**
+- [ ] Make popup chibis relative to image instead of overall div

 ## Other
 * If you have any suggestions (code-wise or other), feel free to tell me unless it's already noted in the to-do list above